EXPLORING JAMAICA

 Bamboo River Rafting

-Experience total relaxation as you glide down Jamaica’s tranquil White River.
-Just a short scenic drive from Hermosa Cove you and a companion board a thirty-foot bamboo raft.
+Experience total relaxation as you glide down Jamaica’s Rio Nuevo.
+On this excursion, you and a companion board a thirty-foot bamboo raft.
 Your guide poles you through groves of whispering bamboo as exotic birds sing.
 Think of it as a Jamaican Gondola ride.

 At picture-perfect Reggae Beach, lounge chairs line the seashore and cluster under almond and palm trees.
 A large bamboo bar offers exotic cocktails, and the seaside restaurant serves tasty local cuisine.